-Charles E. Allen

-Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex

-1948 Trustee since July 2000 112

-Retired.
-Mr. Allen was Chairman, Chief Executive Officer, and President of Graimark Realty Advisors, Inc. (real estate development, investment and asset management) from its founding in 1987 to 2014.

-Director of the Auto Club Group, an American Automobile Club Federated member that has 9.5 million members located throughout the Midwest and in the states of Florida, Georgia and Tennessee.

-Experience, Qualifications, Attributes, and Skills for Board Membership

-Significant board experience; significant executive experience, including past service as chief executive officer and president of a real estate development, investment and asset management business; past service includes 18 years of financial services experience and experience with audit committee oversight matters.

-Paula H. J. Cholmondeley

-Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex 1947 Trustee since July 2000 112

-Ms. Cholmondeley focuses full time on corporate governance.
-She sits on public company boards and is also on the faculty of the National Association of Corporate Directors.
-She has served as a Chief Executive Officer of Sorrel Group (management consulting company) since January 2004.
-From April 2000 through December 2003, Ms. Cholmondeley was Vice President and General Manager of Sappi Fine Paper North America.

-Director of Dentsply International, Inc. (dental products) from 2002 to 2015, Terex Corporation (construction equipment) from 2004 to present, Minerals Technology, Inc. (specialty chemicals) from 2005 to 2014, Bank of the Ozarks, from 2016 to present, and Kapstone Paper and Packaging Corporation from 2016 to 2018.

-Experience, Qualifications, Attributes, and Skills for Board Membership

-Significant board and governance experience; significant executive experience, including continuing service as chief executive officer of a management consulting company and past service as an executive of a manufacturing-based public company; past experience as an executive in a private service-based company; former certified public accountant and former chief financial officer of both public and private companies.

-Phyllis Kay Dryden

-Year of Birth Positions Held with Trust and Length of Time Served 1 Number of Portfolios Overseen in the Nationwide Fund Complex 1947 Trustee since December 2004 112
+Year of Birth Positions Held with Trust and Length of Time Served Number of Portfolios Overseen in the Nationwide Fund Complex 1948 Trustee since July 2000 112 Past Five Years (or Longer) Past Five Years (or Longer) of Executive Officer, and President of Graim asset management) from its founding in 19 • Past Five Years American Automobile Club Federated mem in the states of Florida, Georgia and Tenne president of a real estate developme es, and Skills for Board Membership ant executive experience, including past se nt, investment and asset management busi experience with audit committee oversight ness; past service includes 18 years Paula H. J. Cholmondeley Positions Held with Trust and Length Number of Portfolios Overseen in the Year of Birth of Time Served Nationwide Fund Complex 1947 Trustee since July 2000 112 faculty of the National Association of Group (management consulting com Past Five Years (or Longer) on corporate governance.
+She sits on public Corporate Directors.
+She has served as a ( pany) since January 2004.
+From April 200 It and General Manager of Sappi Fine Paper Chief Executive Officer of Sorrel 0 through December 2003, equipment) from 2004 to present, M Past Five Years c. (dental products) from 2002 to 2015, Ter inerals Technology, Inc. (specialty chemica ipstone Paper and Packaging Corporation f ls) from 2005 to 2014, Bank of the 5 perience; significant executive experience, ent consulting company and past service a is an executive of a manufacturingbased public company; past experier l officer of both public and private compan ies. based public company; past experier • ies. based public company; past experier accountant and former chief financia • ies.
+Number of Portfolios Overseen in the Nationwide Fund Complex